lsst/schedview/docs/installation.rst

 Create a ``conda`` environment with the appropriate dependencies, and activate it::

- $ conda create --name schedview -c conda-forge --only-deps schedview
+ $ conda create --channel conda-forge --name rubin_sim --file requirements.txt python=3.11
  $ conda activate schedview

 Install the (development) ``schedview`` in your new environment::